 The stairs need the nail holes filled and then we’ll be painting them.
 The hubby used trim to finish the stairs to make them more finished looking, but also for practical reasons.
 It gives the pup’s claws something to catch on, and it’ll help hold the carpet in place (we’ll likely use Velcro to attach them for easy removal).
 We’ll be covering them with some leftover Flor carpet tiles from another project because they’re easy to cut, and they can be removed, washed, dried, and then replaced.

 These homemade DIY dog stairs are phenomenally better than the ugly plastic version we had before, and they fit perfectly because they were designed for the space.
 I just hope that once they’re in place, we can convince the big dog that it doesn’t mean he can get up on the bed.
 After 12 years of it being his spot, it’s hard to tell him he’s no longer welcome.

 DIY VS Purchased Pet Stairs – The Cost

 So how does the cost compare to purchased stairs?
 The closest comparison is a value line product that retails for $72 with the manufacturer noting that they have low-quality carpet on them, so the screws show.
 Stairs closer in size and quality to ours run $168.
-I think I’ll stick with the homemade version for now because we had the lumber on hand left over from other projects so our cost was just our time.
+I think I’ll stick with the homemade version for now because we had the lumber on hand left over from other projects, so our cost was just our time.

 Not ready to go the DIY route?
 Or want something that takes up a little less space?
 We use a high-density foam pet stair in the living room.
 The girls have no problem with them.
 Gracie is about 6 lbs.
 I wouldn’t use them for dogs over 15-20 pounds as I think they become unstable at that point.

-Here are some small dog pet stairs you can purchase online:
+Small dog pet stairs you can purchase online: